Cyfrin/foundry-merkle-airdrop-cu/README.md

 ## Interacting - zkSync local network

+The following steps allow the second default anvil address (0x70997970C51812dc3A010C7d01b50e0d17dc79C8) to call claim and pay for the gas on behalf of the first default anvil address (0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266) which will recieve the airdrop.

 ### Setup local zksync node, deploy contracts, and run airdrop claim

 > See [Deploy to a zkSync local node prerequisites](#zksync-prerequisites) for prerequisites.